prabhushakti/SalesforceAnsibleModules/README.md

 -   Requires python ansible package

 ## Get Started:
+_Please wait for the release.
+It's under development._
 ### Installation
 - You can install this as a collection ```$ ansible-galaxy collection install salesforcedx```
 - You can also manually download the releases, uncompress in /usr/share/ansible/collections/ directory.